 While Matt and Jonathan’s salaries are built into the staff’s time, the rest of the team tracks all their time through tasks in AccountancyManager.
 For Matt, this has highlighted areas of improvement in their client service and transformed their pricing strategy: “I’ve seen other accountants don’t log time or they think it’s a waste of time.
 But the cost to us is how much time the team is spending.

 “Transactional-based pricing doesn’t take into account if a client’s been on the phone for 30 minutes.
 So for me, it’s one of the best things about AccountancyManager.”

 So, what does the future hold?

-This year, Certax Durham is set to turn over £1.2 million, but they have their sights set much higher.
+This year, Certax Durham have their sights set high.
 “I’m really looking forward to the next year to five years where we’re going to be chartered, which means we can bring in more talent, recruit more experience.”

 Matt’s thankful that they’ve been able to keep all their staff on, albeit with a few on furlough.
 Now that he and Jonathan have refined their processes with Xero, AccountancyManager and Practice Ignition.